. . . My modernist ceramic designs are sculptural vases

-Many of our 2019 raku wall hangings & vases are from:
+Many of our 2020 raku wall hangings & vases are from the series: 'Locally Sourced'

-series.
-Enso (circle of life) celebrates life paths.
+Enso (circle of life) is the symbol for life paths.

 The famous Double Happiness symbol has been updated.
 Our "ginger jars" feature nested pairs of enso on rugged vases to symbolize long life and durable unions.

 Our enso (circle of life) wall hangings are distressed ceramic sculptures mounted to handwoven textile panels.
 They represent natural beauty, and wish visitors long lives, filled with many happy, yet challenging adventures.

 I co-own Spirit Line Pottery with my life partner, Al Bryant.

 Al is a Seattle architect of 40-years, who worked with architect Ralph Anderson in Seattle during the 1970's.
 'Northwest Style' aesthetic and architecture drives our studio.

 skylights, exposed beams and rockeries.
 All of our functional and fine

 art ceramics are designed to give harmonious relationships to interior